mariotoffia/FluentDocker/README.md

 The above snippet creates a new volume with name _test-volume_ and is of _NFS_ type.
 It then inspects the just created volume and lastly force delete the volume.

 ### Fluent Volume API
 It is also possible to use a fluent API to create or use volumes.
 They can then be used when building a container.
-This is especially usefull when creation of volumes are special or lifetime needs to be controlled.
+This is especially useful when creation of volumes are special or lifetime needs to be controlled.
 ```cs
       using (var vol = new Builder().UseVolume("test-volume").RemoveOnDispose().Build())
       {